prof-tejera/homework-2-Bianca-Morris/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: https://bianca-morris.github.io/github-pages-deploy/
 - How did you deploy it?
+Painfully. ~~Just kidding (but not really)~~; with Github Pages.
 - What code editor are you using?
+VS Code

 That is all!